-Also tagged Dan Splaine photographer, editorial photography, James Taylor, Nashua, New Hampshire, photojournalism, politicians, politics, President Obama, press photos, Test of Time photography
+Also tagged Dan Splaine photographer, editorial photography, event photography, James Taylor, Nashua, New Hampshire, politicians, politics, President Obama, press photos, Test of Time photography

 Senator Arlen Specter during hearings on Capital Hill.
 This image is from my archive of client work.
 Many of my photography assignements involved creating editorial images for public policy clients. ©2006 Daniel J. Splaine – All Rights reserved

 The news of the death of Senator Arlen Specter yesterday was noteworthy for a few reasons.
 First and foremost the nation has lost a long serving and capable public servant.
 His death also marks the end of another era in American political life.
 The senate he served in was once a place of civility and high-minded pursuit of effective public policy.
 Today it is all about dogma and disparagement Moderate northeastern Republicans like Specter, offered a counter balance to more extreme right and in my opinion we all benefited from that middle road.

 Specter was tough and pragmatic, with a political career that began with the Warren Commission and ended with the Tea Party.
 In my photography career I was able to photograph and observe the senator in action on a couple of occasions.
 What I recall most from watching in the Senate hearing room was his intensity and his no-nonsense approach.
 We would be well served as a nation if we had more like him.
 Agree with him or not, the man always earned respect.
 RIP sir.

 Game on in New Hampshire!
 Now that the Iowa caucus is over John Huntsman will not be the only primary candidate wandering the streets on New Hampshire seeking primary voters.
 This shot made on Monday when all the excitement was in the Midwest, the calm before the storm.
 Looking forward to a week full of political events and sightings.